Chinatown (Washington, D.C.): Businesses and establishments

 Along with the development of the Verizon Center, historic buildings, mainly along the west side of 7th Street, were renovated and tenanted, primarily with nationally known brand shops and dining establishments.
 Within a short time, a significant mixed-use office-residential-retail development on the southeast corner of 7th and H streets commenced construction.
 These developments, which included restaurants, shops, a cinema complex, and a bowling alley, together with the Verizon Center, transformed the area into a bustling scene for nightlife, shopping, and entertainment.
-An anomaly is that most of the businesses are no longer representative of Chinatown, yet due to a city design guidelines encouraging businesses to use Chinese characters, even national chains such as Starbucks, Hooters, Ruby Tuesday, Ann Taylor, Urban Outfitters, Bed Bath and Beyond, and Legal Sea Foods hang their names in Chinese outside their stores.
+An anomaly is that most of the businesses are no longer representative of Chinatown, yet due to city design mandates put in place by the Chinatown Steering Committee in anticipation of urban development, even national chains hang their names in Chinese outside their stores.
+As a result, D.C.'s Chinatown can be categorized as semiotic landscape different than other Chinatowns.
 Chinatown has become home to many high-growth technology companies, such as Blackboard, Blue State Digital, LivingSocial, and The Knowland Group.
 It is also the location of the Washington branch of the Goethe-Institut.

 Chinatown's most prominent businesses are the approximately 20 Chinese and Asian restaurants, almost all of which are owned by Asian American families.
 Among the most well-known are Chinatown Express, Eat First, Full Kee, and Tony Cheng's.
-One of the restaurants, Wok & Roll, occupies what was once Mary Surratt's boarding house — the meeting place for John Wilkes Booth and his conspirators in Abraham Lincoln's assassination.
+One of the restaurants, Wok & Roll, occupies what was once the Mary E. Surratt Boarding House — the meeting place for John Wilkes Booth and his conspirators in Abraham Lincoln's assassination.
 Another is located in a house once owned by the On Leong Chinese Merchants Association, which was among the first Chinese organizations to move into the neighborhood; today the structure is on the National Register of Historic Places.

 The neighborhood is home to a Chinese video store, several general stores, and numerous Chinese American cultural and religious charities.
 Chinatown has one Chinese church, Chinese Community Church, located at 500 I Street.
 Chinese Community Church was founded in 1935, initially at L Street, but relocated in 2006 to its current I Street location.
-The 6th and I streets historic synagogue has been restored and is the scene of cultural events.
+The Sixth & I Historic Synagogue has been restored and is the scene of cultural events.

 The Washington DC Chinatown Community Cultural Center offers numerous activities, classes and services.

+Housing

+As of 2019 the housing stock includes rowhouses, condominium complexes, and a few townhouses.
+Much of the housing is for rental use.

+As of 2011 the Wah Luck House (華樂大廈 (华乐大厦, waa4 lok6 daai6 haa6, Huá Lè Dàshà)) has many of the remaining ethnic Chinese residents, and this continued in 2018.
+The complex opened in 1982.
+In a period until 2018, the ownership of the complex had changed.
+The designer of the complex was Alfred H. Liu, who immigrated to the United States from Taiwan.